-For a second album in four months 7 is impressive, but it’s still Sault’s least substantial record.
+For their second album in four months, 7 is impressive, but it’s still Sault’s least substantial record.

 Untitled (Black Is)

-Sault expanded their sound on their 2020 albums, adding disco and Afrobeats to their musical palette while maintaining their minimalist aesthetic.
-Untitled (Black Is) was released only a month after the wake of the George Floyd killing.
+Sault expand their sound on their 2020 albums, adding disco and Afrobeats to their musical palette while maintaining their minimalist aesthetic.
+Untitled (Black Is) was released only a month after the George Floyd killing.
 With the lack of information available about Sault, it’s impossible to know whether songs like ‘Wildfires’, speaking out against police brutality, were direct responses to the incident or were written earlier.

 Key tracks include ‘Bow’ with guest vocalist Michael Kiwanuka, where the African rhythms and acid guitar fill out their sound more than usual.
-‘Wildfires’ is gorgeous, recalling 1990s trip hop alongside soul.
-‘Eternal Life’ is pretty gospel, while ‘Monsters’ builds off an ominous synth riff.
+‘Wildfires’ is gorgeous, recalling 1990s trip-hop alongside soul.
+‘Eternal Life’ has gospel influences, while ‘Monsters’ builds off an ominous synth riff.

 Their minimalist sound isn’t my preference, but there’s a lot of amazing material on Sault’s two 2020 discs, especially on Untitled (Black Is).